Skip to main content

 Year three

-You will have a choice of an essay or project for of 5,000 words (20 credits) or 9,000 words (40 credits), to be completed under the direction of a member of staff who is an expert in the relevant field.
+In Welsh, you’ll undertake independent research in the form of either a 20-credit extended essay or 40-credit longer project work, which you’ll complete under the direction of a member of staff who is an expert in the relevant field.
 This may lead to further research or provide an effective showcase for potential employers.
-You will also choose more optional modules.
+You’ll also choose one or two 20-credit Welsh optional modules on themes such as translation, language and education, and contemporary literature.

 Module titleModule codeCredits